 At Stage 3 compulsory modules comprise Genomics and Social Impact of Biology.
-Students again select either the Animal Behaviour and Ecology stream or the Functional Biology of Animals stream and can choose either the Laboratory Workshop or the residential field course depending on their subject combination.
+JH Biology & Psychology students again select either the Animal Behaviour and Ecology stream or the Functional Biology of Animals stream and can choose either the laboratory workshop or the residential field course depending on their subject combination.
+JH Biology & Chemistry students develop molecular, microbial and/or biotechnology aspects and may choose the laboratory workshop option.